samuelcavendish/samuelcavendish.github.io/_posts/2022-03-04-scientist-dependency-injection.md

 ## Summary

 Hopefully some other users of Scientist can get some use out of this pattern to allow multiple dependencies with the same interface.
+Check out the package on [GitHub](https://github.com/samuelcavendish/Scientist.DependencyInjection) and [Nuget.org](https://www.nuget.org/packages/Scientist.DependencyInjection/).
 Happy sciencing!